GE

 The platform charges a maximum of 0.25% annually and lets you deal online from £1.50.
 You get access to thousands of funds, ETFs, UK and international shares across 24 markets, plus bonds and gilts.
 It's been a Which?
 Recommended provider eight years running (2019–2026), which tells you something about consistency.

 But AJ Bell isn't the cheapest platform out there — Trading 212 charges nothing for shares, and Vanguard is cheaper for index fund investors.
-So where does AJ Bell actually sit, and who should use it?
-Let's dig into the numbers.
+The real question is whether AJ Bell's combination of low fees, full product range, and account flexibility makes it the best middle-ground choice for UK investors in 2026/27.

 Fees